 Our community work is fun cutting edge and undertaken in a manner designed to engage, involve and invoke a desire to be part of the solution and not the problem.
 We will speak out when others may fear not to.
 We dare to do what others may not, please help us to be more daring.

 The work of SAS and SAS RIGHTS CIC is aimed at addressing religio-cultural and belief-based conflicts; we do this through providing subject matter expert advice, peer review, academic research, leading seminars, cutting edge film and documentaries.
 Our work is funded primarily through self-funding however we would like to do more with your help.

 To find out more about me as the Project Manager, and the work of the team, please see the links below:

 OUR VISION & LEGACY:

-Individually and collectively speak out to help create a more equal society that embraces difference and seeks to eradicate intolerance.
+Individually and collectively speak out to help create a more equal society that embraces difference and seeks to eradicate all forms of abuse and intolerance.